michaelcale/books/books/go/0010-getting-started/100-gopath-gobin-goroot.md

 If you come from other programming languages, you're probably used to placing source code anywhere in the file system.

-Go tools expects a strict layout of the source code workspace.
+Go tools expects a certain layout of the source code.

 `GOPATH` is the root of the workspace and contains the following folders: